Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 - Move to local: Classification, extraction, summarization, moderation, embeddings

-The agentic workflows — where the model decides which tools to call, chains multiple steps, and handles edge cases — that’s where GPT-4o earns its cost.
-A local 7B model fumbling a tool-calling chain costs more in debugging time than the API ever would.
+The agentic workflows, where the model decides which tools to call and chains multiple steps together, that’s where GPT-4o is worth the money.
+A local 7B model fumbling a tool-calling chain costs more in debugging time than the API bill.

-For local model serving, I use Ollama for development and vLLM for production.
-Here’s the production setup:
+I use Ollama for development and vLLM for production:

 Docker Compose for vLLM